IvanPlisyakov/Material-Complexity-Visualizer/Documentation/Usage.md

 - **score** is used for sorting (balances absolute and relative contribution)
 - Both output and input costs use the current mode and weights

+### Navigation

-**Navigation:** Click any row in the Hotspots list to **pan the graph** to that node and select it.
+Click any row in the Hotspots list to **pan the graph** to that node and select it.
 This works across the full graph, including nodes that are currently off-screen.

+### Mode Awareness

-**Mode Awareness:** The Hotspots list updates when you switch modes.
+The Hotspots list updates when you switch modes.
 In ALU mode, it shows the top ALU contributors; in Samples mode, the top texture sampling nodes; and so on.

+### Top N Setting

+The number of nodes shown is configurable:
+- **Dropdown** (per-tab): MCV button shows current count; cycle through 5/10/20/50 with the combobox
+- **Default**: **Editor Preferences → Default State → Default Hotspots Top N**

 ---